Menstuff® has information on

 2. Envious friends You run into some of her friends a couple of days later and while they are happy for their friend, they all smile at you and wish you were theirs.
 A sign that you enjoyed yourself too: you actually don't want any of her friends and only think about your date.

-breakfast for her.
-The Player might add that you run out of condoms
+cook breakfast for her.
+The Player might add that you run

 In typical AskMen style, I have decided to break these up and bring you the best of each category in installments.
 Without further ado, I present to you the first one, which consists of cheesy movies that are great for couples.
 Various writers will be bringing you the best classics, as well as the best movies to get her in the mood for some "snuggling" -- obviously saving the best for last.